OBDS-Training/Help/content/en/docs/linux/keyboard-shortcuts/index.md

 {{< alert icon="👉" text="The left and right arrow keys have an entirely unrelated functionality; they navigate one character left or right within the command currently being typed at the prompt." />}}

+## Jump to the start/end of a line

+The `Control` and `A` keys can be pressed simultaneously to move the cursor instantly at the start of the current line.

+Conversely, `Control` and `E` move the cursor to the end of the line.

 ## Abort the current command

-The Control and `C` keys can be pressed simultaneously to interrupt a command that is currently running in the Terminal application.
+The `Control` and `C` keys can be pressed simultaneously to interrupt a command that is currently running in the Terminal application.

 In the example below, we demonstrate this using the command `sleep`, which does nothing but keep the terminal session busy for a set number of seconds.
-During that interval of time (i.e., before the command completes), we press the Control and `C` keys simultaneously, to manually interrupt the command.
+During that interval of time (i.e., before the command completes), we press the `Control` and `C` keys simultaneously, to manually interrupt the command.

 ![Interrupting a running command.](ctrl-c.png)